tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 This information can be retrieved from several different sources.
 The primary source for discovering Designated DoH Server configurations is the DOHNS DNS Record
 {{RRTYPE}}.
 This record provides the URI Template of the server and the public obfuscation key for a specific domain.
+A specific domain may have more than one DOHNS record.

 When a client resolves a name (based on the order in {{resolution-algorithm}}) is SHOULD issue a query for the DOHNS record for any name that does not fall within known Designated